21 weeks + 6 days pregnant

 This weekend I attended a social event where I met up with people I hadn’t seen since before the loss.
 It was one of the first social outings I’d had in my post-Nieve life and even though I was surrounded by familiar faces, I felt lonely somehow and the communications felt superficial.

 Not one person mentioned my bereavement.
 Not one.
 It’s the biggest thing that’s ever happened to me and yet the topic was totally avoided by every person I bumped into.
-One ‘friend’ also appeared to ignore me the whole evening, perhaps afraid of saying ‘the wrong thing’ or of having to witness an ‘uncomfortable’ display of emotion.
+I do understand that it’s a very difficult subject to approach and that maybe some people were waiting for me to lead the way but it made me feel invisible.
+One friend also appeared to ignore me the whole evening, perhaps afraid of saying ‘the wrong thing’ or of having to witness an ‘uncomfortable’ display of emotion.
+Perhaps he was giving me space but it made me feel like an unwanted burden.

 I found that people were quick to grasp at the joy associated with the idea of my new pregnancy, whilst totally avoiding the tradgedy that has shaped my whole world.
 The conversations were light and felt purposely avoidant of the tradgedy that had struck my life just months ago.
 I resented it.
 I resented feeling like I was trapped in a space where my pain was unwanted.
 Forced to be artificially upbeat in order to ‘be good company’.
-I felt like I didn’t belong among these people.
+I felt like I didn’t belong in this space.

 Maybe I’ve changed.
 Maybe I used to be someone who could chat lightheartedly about shallow topics.
 Maybe once I was better at doing ‘carefree small talk’, but now it somehow feels ‘fake’ and ‘hollow’.Maybe now I just put more value on real connections with people.
 On being real, regardless of what that looks like.